History of Burnley F.C.: Recovery (1988–2009)

-Premier League football and back in Europe (2009–present)
+Premier League football and back in Europe (2009–2020)

 After the team's promotion, Burnley became the one of smallest towns to host a Premier League club.
 The side started the 2009–10 season well and became the first newly promoted team in the competition to win their first four home games, including a 1–0 victory against defending champions Manchester United.
 Coyle left the club in January 2010 to manage local rivals Bolton Wanderers, who he said were "5 or 10 years ahead" of Burnley.
-He was replaced with former player Brian Laws, under whom Burnley's form deteriorated, and the team were relegated after a single season in the Premier League.
+He was replaced with former player Brian Laws, under whom Burnley's form deteriorated, ending in relegation after a single season in the Premier League.
 Laws was dismissed in December 2010 and replaced by Eddie Howe, who guided the team to an eighth-place finish in 2010–11, missing out on a play-off place.
 In October 2012, Howe left Burnley to rejoin Bournemouth "for personal reasons".
 He was replaced in the same month with former Watford manager Sean Dyche.

 Before the start of the 2013–14 campaign, Turf Moor and Gawthorpe returned to club ownership after a seven-year period.
-Burnley were tipped as relegation candidates by the bookies; Dyche had to work with a tight budget and a small squad, and Burnley's top goal scorer from the previous season, Charlie Austin, had moved to Championship rivals Queens Park Rangers.
+Burnley were tipped as relegation candidates by the bookies as Dyche had to work with a tight budget and a small squad, and their top goal scorer from the previous season, Charlie Austin, had moved to Championship rivals Queens Park Rangers.
 In Dyche's first full season in charge, however, Burnley finished second and were promoted back to the Premier League.
 The new strike partnership of Danny Ings and Sam Vokes had 41 league goals between them.
 Dyche used only 23 players during the season, which was the joint-lowest in the division, and had paid only one transfer fee—£400,000 for striker Ashley Barnes.
 The club finished the following season 19th out of 20 clubs and were again relegated to the Championship.
-In 2015–16, Burnley won the Championship title when they equalled their 2013–14 club record of 93 points and ended the season with a run of 23 undefeated league games.
-Their new signing Andre Gray from Brentford scored 23 goals for Burnley and became the league's top goal scorer.
+In 2015–16, Burnley won the Championship title when they equalled their 2013–14 tally of 93 points and ended the season with a run of 23 undefeated league games.
+New signing Andre Gray scored 23 goals for Burnley and became the league's top goal scorer.